 - If the index is out of bounds, then it will return NULL.

 Select CHOOSE (1, ‘App’, ‘Dividend’, ‘Com’);

-Here, the index specified was 1, and as the app was indexed at the first position.
+The index specified was 1, and the App was indexed at the first position.
 So, the function returned the App as the output.